Itamichan/Blue-in-the-maze/README.md

 ## Introduction

-CGphotography is a couple photography website.

-It presents previous works of the photographer in order to attract new clients.
-The portfolios present:
-* Couples photographs
-* Wedding photographs
-* More than two photographs

-Each portfolio type consists of three sub portfolios which photographs of individual couples.
+Blue in the Maze is a labyrinth game.

-The main purpose of the web page is to have a high conversion rate.
-Therefore, a potential customer can find the Contact button both in the menu bar and at the bottom of every page.
+The main purpose of the game is to entertain people who have a interest in solving puzzle style games.
+Through this goal the game owner want to have a high conversion rate which will offer a high adds revenue.

 ## Table of Content